schramm-famm/docs/proposal/proposal.md

 show the user which part of the document they are currently viewing.
 This feature is called a 'mini-map'.
 Our goal is to implement this feature to show where the other users are in the conversation as well as the user's relative position in the conversation.
 Current messaging applications follow a more rigid messaging format.
-Messages in a conversation are often presented in chronological order and are uneditable.
+Messages in a conversation are often presented in chronological order and are immutable.
 Our application will strive to break from these conventions to provide a fully editable conversation where the user can type wherever they choose.

 ## Tasks